 - They let traders enter and exit deals with a precise price.
 By this, they can attain a certain predefined goal in trading of the security.

 - It can be beneficial in a volatile market scenario.
 When a stock is suddenly rising or falling, and a trader is worried about getting an undesirable price from a market order.

 - It can be advantageous when the trader cannot keep a regular track on his portfolio but has a specific price in mind at which they would like to execute buy or sell any particular security.
 They can be placed with an expiration date.

 - It is subject to the availability of security at a set price.
 Although it prevents negative execution of trading, it doesn’t guarantee a buy or sells action always because it will be executed only and only when the desired price is attained.
 In this way, traders can miss an opportunity.

 - Traders have to enter a limit price correctly to ensure the accomplishment of the goal to get a specified price.
-It’s important to be on the upper hand of market price, otherwise, the trade will be filled at the current market price.
+It’s essential to be on the upper hand of the market price.
+Otherwise, the trade will be filled at the current market price.

-- They are not suitable for aggressive trading techniques because such order executions are important rather than price.
+- They are not suitable for aggressive trading techniques because such order executions are essential rather than price.

 - While using it, the market may not touch the price.
 It is hard to make money in these scenarios.

-- It may be difficult to find the actual price and making limit orders a suitable option in case of low volume stocks that are not listed on major exchanges.
+- It may be challenging to find the actual price and making limit orders a suitable option in case of low volume stocks that are not listed on major exchanges.

 Important Points to Note

-- The risk with Limit Orders is that the current price must never fall within the limit order’s criteria as in this case, the investor’s order may fail to execute.
+- The risk with Limit Orders is that the current price must never fall within the order’s criteria, as in this case, the investor’s order may fail to execute.

-- There are always present priority guidelines for limit orders.
+- There are always present priority guidelines for such orders.